SanDiegoMachineLearning/talks/README.md

 ### 2023

+**Kaggle Competition Recap -- Identify Contrails to Reduce Global Warming** by Ryan Chesler \
+*August 19, 2023*
+* Come hear about the recently completed [Google Research - Identify Contrails to Reduce Global Warming](https://www.kaggle.com/competitions/google-research-identify-contrails-reduce-global-warming) competition on Kaggle.
+This free, virtual meetup will discuss the successful approaches used in this image segmentation competition.
+* From Kaggle:
+Contrails are clouds of ice crystals that form in aircraft engine exhaust.
+They can contribute to global warming by trapping heat in the atmosphere.
+Researchers have developed models to predict when contrails will form and how much warming they will cause.
+However, they need to validate these models with satellite imagery.
+Your work will help researchers improve the accuracy of their contrail models.
+This will help airlines avoid creating contrails and reduce their impact on climate change.
+* Ryan Chesler is a 2x Kaggle Grandmaster.
+He is an organizer of the San Diego Machine Learning meetup and a Data Scientist working for H2O.ai.

 **Kaggle Vesuvius Ink Detection -- Winning Solutions** \
 *June 17, 2023*
 * Come hear from the winning teams from the recently completed [Vesuvius Ink Detection competition on Kaggle](https://www.kaggle.com/competitions/vesuvius-challenge-ink-detection).
 The first place team will share about their solution and discuss a meta analysis of what other teams tried and seemed to work.
 Additional teams will be added to present as their schedules permit.